-The Centers for Disease Control and Prevention (CDC) is a federal public health agency that develops and supports community-based and population-wide programs and systems to promote health-related quality of life and to prevent the leading causes of disease, injury, disability, and death, both domestically and globally.
-In addition, the Agency for Toxic Substances and Disease Registry (ATSDR) is headed by the CDC director and is tasked with identifying potential public health effects from exposure to hazardous substances.
-This CRS report provides an overview of CDC's budget and appropriations with a focus on FY2022 enacted appropriations and the FY2023 President's budget request.
-The report also discusses supplemental appropriations for CDC and trends in state and local funding for public health.
-ATDSR appropriations are included within the overall discussion of CDC funding.
+The Centers for Disease Control and Prevention (CDC) is a federal public health agency that develops and supports community-based and population-wide programs and systems to promote health and to prevent the leading causes of disease, injury, disability, and death, both domestically and globally.
+In addition, the Agency for Toxic Substances and Disease Registry (ATSDR) is headed by the CDC Director and is tasked with identifying potential public health effects from exposure to hazardous substances.
+This CRS report provides an overview of CDC's budget and appropriations with a focus on FY2023 enacted appropriations and the FY2024